1lias/1lias/README.md

 # Hi there 👋

 My name is Ilias, I am a Product Manager by trade.
 This is the space where is share some of my ongoing projects, my personal site, and a few experiments.
 Majority if the work is public, hoping to inspire some conversations.
-In 2025, I hope to contribute more consistently.
+In 2025, I will be contributing more consistently.

 If something here catches your interest, feel free to reach out.
 Who knows, we might create something together.